ceramic-engine/ceramic-engine.github.io/content/guides/03-cookbook/01-play-a-sound.md

 }
 ```

-<p class="extra-info">Beware that when you use the <code>stream</code> on your background music, you won't be able to change the <code>pitch</code> or the <code>position</code>, because it is only supported on non streaming sounds.
+<p class="extra-info">Beware that when you use the <code>stream</code> option on your background music, you won't be able to change the <code>pitch</code> or the <code>position</code>, because it is only supported on non streaming sounds.
 Also, you should use the <code>stream</code> option only on audio like background music etc... not on short sounds that you'll play many times.</p>

 ### That's all for now